 Well, if you read yesterday’s post, you are probably expecting to see a course review for Journey at Pechanga here.
 Things don’t always go as planned.

-I got up this morning, eager to get out to Temecula and finally tee it up on this highly regarded course.
+I got up this morning, eager to get out to Temecula and finally tee it up on that highly regarded course.
 I was excited to be taking advantage of a good discount rate they have going right now after just re-opening the course from fall overseeding and aeration ($64 weekday/$74 weekend rates from 10/15-11/15 with a coupon that can be found in the current issue of Southland Golf magazine).

 However, as I drove down to Temecula, the weather was far from inspiring.
 It was just ugly out with fog, rain and drizzle.
 Journey is a course known for some spectacular views—views that I knew would be heavily marred by such a thick mist.
 Needless to say, by the time I got to the course, my excitement had dissipated greatly.